-Additionally, the Federal estate tax exemption now indexed for inflation to $12,060,000.
+Additionally, the Federal estate/gift tax exemption is now indexed for inflation to $13,610,000 (up from $12,920,000 in 2023).
 Estate values can be taxed as high as 40 percent on amounts in excess of these limits.
 Married couples can utilize what is known as the “portability” option to effectively double this amount.
 After the first spouse dies, the estate’s executor elects portability to pass any unused exemption to the surviving spouse.

-However, New York residents should know that although this does help reduce Federal estate taxes, it will not help with the New York estate tax.
-New York is one of many states that still tax estates.
-The 2022 New York State estate tax exemption is $6,110,000 and continues to be indexed for inflation.
-You can see that there is a large taxation discrepancy between the New York estate tax and the Federal estate tax.
+However, New York residents should know that although this high exemption level helps reduce Federal estate taxes, it will not help with the New York estate tax.
+New York is one of many states that still taxes estates.
+The 2024 New York State estate tax exemption is $6,940,000 (up from $6,580,000 in 2023) and continues to be indexed for inflation.
+You can see that there is a large taxation discrepancy between the New York and Federal estate tax exemptions.

 In addition to the taxability difference, New York also has two additional rules unfavorable to estates when compared to the Federal code.

 - First, the ability for surviving spouses to claim the portability option does not exist for the New York estate tax.